ericwindmill/dart-for-web-www/content/lessons/0-1-dart-lang.md

 - Productivity using opinionated languages.
 - DOM Manipulation and standard web development in Dart.
 - A look at the best libraries and tools available to Dart Developers.

-If you follow the whole course, you'll end up with a simple blog created in Dart.

 ### Tools